 Stop discounting non-traditional backgrounds.
 The best engineer I ever hired was a self-taught former teacher with no CS degree.
 The worst was an MIT graduate with all the right credentials.
 Your interview process should evaluate on what they can do, not where they went to school or how many years they've been doing it.

 Look for taste.
 This is hard to measure but matters enormously.
 Does this person have opinions about technology?
 Are those opinions informed?
 Can they tell good code from bad?
 Do they care about craft?
 Engineers with taste write better code, mentor better, and make better technical decisions.
-Identify this in the portfolio review and technical conversation.
+Try to identify this in the portfolio review and the technical conversation.

 Reject quickly and respectfully.
 The candidates you don't hire still talk about your company.
 Make the rejection fast (within days), specific where possible (don't pretend "we went with another candidate" if the real answer is "you didn't pass the bar"), and respectful.
 The way you treat candidates who don't make it is the most visible signal of your engineering culture to the market.